uvaai/ml1/_schedules/5 Life Long Learning/index.md

 ### Mandatory classes

-These are the mandatory classes where we'll discuss the different algorithms and writing assignments we're covering.
+These are main classes where we'll discuss the different algorithms and writing assignments we're covering in each module.

 * Friday, October 11th, 14:00-16:00
 * Friday, October 25th, 14:00-16:00